 Check also:

-Is there a Con of Using Spiders in the Garden
+Is There a Con of Using Spiders in the Garden?

 One of the problems you may encounter is that spiders are relatively likely also to attack other spiders since they can get aggressively territorial.
 This might reduce the beneficial insects in your garden.
 However, so far, it has never been regarded as the kind of drop that would increase the population of harmful insects.